 Bill Charles, of Huntly, had been wanting to install solar panels on his home for years.
 Like many Kiwis he simply couldn’t afford the initial outlay that has traditionally been needed for solar panels.
 When he saw our offer of solar power without the cost of buying a system, he jumped at the chance.
 He says it was the perfect way to fulfil his long term dream of living more sustainably.
 Bill is now enjoying the savings and tells us that it’s the “best decision I’ve ever made”.

-Genesis Energy Residential Solar Pilot Program
+Genesis Energy Residential Solar Pilot Programme

 We worked closely with Genesis Energy when it ran a pilot scheme for residential solar systems.
 We were chosen for our experience and market reputation for successful delivery.
 We supported the development of an end-to-end delivery package incorporating IT and systems integration with detailed performance tracking.
 Detailed KPIs were put in place to track health and safety, supply chain security, reliability of installation teams and to ensure that solarcity met Genesis Energy's customer experience targets.